AnthonyLzq/Hiref/readme.md

     The response will be the same shown [here](#jobOffers-response), but with the job offers that has those occupations.

-13. Get all the job offers by aspirant: `/jobOffers/getAllForAspirant/`, it has a get method.
+13. Get all the job offers by aspirant: `/jobOffers/getAllForAspirant/`, it has a post method.
 If you send the request.
 You need the following payload or you will get an [error](#error):

     ```json
     {